 While we generate revenues primarily from advertising, we also generate revenues from the sale of hardware and other devices.
-The hardware and other devices considered in scope for this CMR pertain to consumer-facing devices such as healthcare technology, home assistants, phones, smoke alarms, streaming devices, tablets, thermostats, video cameras, and other electronics.
+The hardware and other devices considered in scope for this CMR pertain to consumer-facing devices such as healthcare technology, home devices, phones, streaming devices, tablets, video cameras, and other electronics.